Web

 So when Google announced in June of last year that Chrome – the Internet’s most popular web browser with a 44.5% market share – would begin featuring a built-in ad-blocker, for the majority of us it sounded like a dream come true.

-Now that dream-come-true has set debut date – February 15.
+Now that dream-come-true has a set debut date – February 15.
 As of that day, websites displaying full-page ad interstitials, flashing ads, and ads that unexpectedly play sound will be warned and eventually stripped of ads by the Chrome ad-blocker.
 Google intends to penalize websites not in compliance with ad standards set by the Coalition for Better Ads, cutting off their ad revenue, and thus forcing publishers and media companies to abandon ‘low-quality’ advertisements.

 While a portion of the online digital advertising industry is decrying Google’s supposedly unfair, even ‘dictatorial’, assertion of control over Web advertising, publishers are nonetheless getting set to cope with regulations that will inevitably impact the industry.